vinntreus/BuildMonitor/README.markdown

 After every build the data is also saved to a file on disk (see output-window for path) as json.

 ## Notes for contributors
-- Install the [Visual Studio 2012 SDK](http://www.microsoft.com/en-us/download/details.aspx?id=30668) to get all the references.
+- Install the [Visual Studio 2013 SDK](http://www.microsoft.com/en-us/download/confirmation.aspx?id=40758) to get references needed to be able to open the projects.

 ## Features and bugs
 If you find a bug or desire some feature, please create an issue here in Github.